-Fall 2019
+Fall 2020

-- April 1: Fall priority enrollment opens for students with 48+ hours - April 8: Fall priority enrollment opens for students with 24+ hours - April 15: Fall enrollment opens for all students - August 19: Classes begin - August 19: First 8-week session begins - August 19-30: 100% refund on drop(s) - September 2: Labor Day (College is closed) - September 3: Professional Development Day/Convocation no classes (College is closed all employees work) - September 27: Last day to withdraw and/or change from credit to audit (first 8-week session) - October 13: First 8-week session ends - October 14: Second 8-week session begins - October 25: Deadline to file for graduation - November 8: Last day to change from credit to audit & last day to withdraw with W grade (16 week semester) - November 22: Last day to withdraw and/or change from credit to audit (second 8-week session) - November 27- December 1: Thanksgiving Break no classes (College is closed) - December 9-15: Final week of term final exams scheduled during this week - December 15: Semester closes - December 16: Commencement Ceremony - December 23 January 1: Winter Break (College is closed)
+- March 30: Fall priority enrollment opens for students with 30+ hours - April 6: Fall priority enrollment opens for students with 12+ hours - April 13: Fall enrollment opens for all students - August 17: Classes begin - August 17: First 8-week session begins - August 17-28: 100% refund on drop(s) - September 7: Labor Day (College is closed) - September 8: Professional Development Day/Convocation no classes (College is closed all employees work) - September 25: Last day to withdraw and/or change from credit to audit (first 8-week session) - October 11: First 8-week session ends - October 12: Second 8-week session begins - October 30: Deadline to file for graduation - November 6: Last day to change from credit to audit & last day to withdraw with W grade (16 week semester) - November 20: Last day to withdraw and/or change from credit to audit (second 8-week session) - November 25- 29: Thanksgiving Break no classes (College is closed) - December 7-13: Final week of term final exams scheduled during this week - December 11: Commencement Ceremony - December 13: Semester closes - December 24 January 3: Winter Break (College is closed)

-Spring 2020
+Spring 2021

-- October 28: Spring 2019 priority enrollment opens for students with 48+ earned credit hours - November 4: Spring 2019 priority enrollment opens for students with 24+ earned credit hours - November 11: Spring 2019 enrollment opens for all students - January 13: Classes begin - January 13: First 8-week session begins - January 13-25: 100% refund on Drop(s) - January 20: Martin Luther King Day no classes (College is closed) - February 21: Last day to withdraw and/or change from credit to audit (first 8-week session) - March 8: First 8-week session ends - March 9: Second 8-week session begins - March 16-22: Spring Break no classes (Student Services available at Metro Campus) - March 27: Deadline to file for graduation - April 10: Last day to change from credit to audit & last day to withdraw with W grade (16 week semester) - April 24: Last day to withdraw and/or change from credit to audit (second 8-week session) - May 4 May 10: Final week of term final exams scheduled during this week - May 10: Commencement Ceremony - May 10: Semester closes
+- November 2: Spring priority enrollment opens for students with 30+ earned credit hours - November 9: Spring priority enrollment opens for students with 12+ earned credit hours - November 16: Spring enrollment opens for all students - January 19: Classes begin - January 19: First 8-week session begins - January 19-29: 100% refund on Drop(s) - January 18: Martin Luther King Day no classes (College is closed) - February 26: Last day to withdraw and/or change from credit to audit (first 8-week session) - March 14: First 8-week session ends - March 22: Second 8-week session begins - March 15-21: Spring Break no classes (Student Services available at Metro Campus) - April 2: Deadline to file for graduation - April 16: Last day to change from credit to audit & last day to withdraw with W grade (16 week semester) - April 30: Last day to withdraw and/or change from credit to audit (second 8-week session) - May 10 May 16: Final week of term final exams scheduled during this week - May 14: Commencement Ceremony - May 16: Semester closes

-Summer 2020
+Summer 2021

-- March 30: Summer 2019 priority enrollment opens for students with 48+ earned credit hours

-- April 6: Summer 2019 priority enrollment opens for students with 24+ earned credit hours

-- April 13: Summer 2019 enrollment opens for all students

-- May 11: Summer Intersession begins

-- May 25: Memorial Day (College is closed)

-- May 31: Summer Intersession ends

-- June 1: Classes begin

-- June 1-7: 100% Refund on Drop(s)

-- July 3: Independence Day no classes (College is closed)

-- July 10: Deadline to file for graduation

-- July 10: Last day to change from credit to audit & last day to withdraw with W grade

-- July 22-26: Final week of term final exams scheduled during this week

-- July 26: Semester closes

-Terms of a duration less than a regular semester will have different drop dates.

-- Schedule adjustment or 100% refund on a drop:

-8 week terms the first week of the term - Short Courses before 5pm on the second day of class for Internet classes or before 5pm of the next regular work day for other classes.
+- March 29: Summer priority enrollment opens for students with 30+ earned credit hours - April 5: Summer priority enrollment opens for students with 12+ earned credit hours - April 12: Summer enrollment opens for all students - May 17: Summer Intersession begins - May 31: Memorial Day (College is closed) - June 6: Summer Intersession ends - June 7: Classes begin - June 7-11: 100% Refund on Drop(s) - July 5: Independence Day no classes (College is closed) - July 9: Deadline to file for graduation - July 16: Last day to change from credit to audit & last day to withdraw with W grade - July 28-August 1: Final week of term final exams scheduled during this week - August 1: Semester closes - Terms of a duration less than a regular semester will have different drop dates.
+Schedule adjustment or 100% refund on a drop: - 8-week terms the first week of the term - Short Courses before 5pm on the second day of class for Internet classes or before 5pm of the next regular work day for other classes.

 ^{} Use MyTCC online services to add, drop or pay daily.
-Go to the TCC homepage: www.tulsacc.edu.
+Go to the TCC homepage: Go to the TCC homepage: www.tulsacc.edu.